facebook

 How Do We Deliver the Macrophages

-We use two major approaches for the patient’s own macrophages and the exosomes:
+We use two main methods to deliver the patient’s own macrophages:

 Dosages